TyongKim/ERD2/MDOF_linear_bridge/README.md

 4. Construct_RS.py: This code estimates the response spectrum for each ground motion using the constructed SDOF database.
 The response spectrum is then used to calculate the modal responses in the "Construct_Data4DNN.py" script.

-5. Construct_IM.py: This script estimates the intensity measure, which serves as input for the DNN model predicting modal contribution coefficients.

 6. Construct_Data4DNN.py: This script preprocesses the dataset to prepare it as input for the DNN model.